erc-cosmos/cosmodoit/README.md

 Type `cosmodoit list` to list all valid feature tasks, or `cosmodoit list --all` to list all subtasks — one per feature/piece pair.

-To force a task to be recomputed, type `cosmodoit forget <task>` and it will be run on the next execution.
+To force a task to be recomputed, type `cosmodoit forget <task>` and it will be run on the next execution (`--all` to forget all tasks).

 Running `cosmodoit clean` will remove the intermediary files, keeping only the final features.

 If processing is long, using `cosmodoit -n <N> -P thread` will run tasks on N threads.

 Some tasks can be configured, for example to set the window length for loudness.
 Parameters can be listed using `cosmodoit help <task>`, and are set through a `pyproject.toml` configuraion file (see `music_features/templates/pyproject.toml` for a sample of the format).
 Changes to the parameters will be picked up by the `doit` system and corresponding features (including dependent features) will be recomputed on the next run.
+At the moment, parameters can only be supplied at the collection level: to apply parameters to a single piece, it must be put in a separate collection.

 # Toolbox API convention